 Virtu Financial Meeting with Shareholders at FIA Boca

-/EIN News/ -- NEW YORK, March 13, 2023 (GLOBE NEWSWIRE) -- Virtu Financial, Inc. (Nasdaq:VIRT), a global market maker, broker and leading provider of global financial services technology, today announced that Virtu management will be speaking and meeting with investors at the Futures Industry Association conference in Boca Raton, FL the week of March 13, 2023.
+NEW YORK, March 13, 2023 (GLOBE NEWSWIRE) -- Virtu Financial, Inc. VIRT, a global market maker, broker and leading provider of global financial services technology, today announced that Virtu management will be speaking and meeting with investors at the Futures Industry Association conference in Boca Raton, FL the week of March 13, 2023.
 Information to be presented and discussed at the conference is available at ir.virtu.com.

 Included in the materials is a statement that Virtu has accelerated the rate of its share repurchase program and estimates it will repurchase $75 - $80 million of its shares in the first quarter of 2023 an increase from the $45M of repurchases in 4Q 2022.